I did a 3 peaks challenge in Cape Town, where I climbed 2.5 mountains in one day and I'm still in pain.

 Abundance and money management is a mind-set.

-It’s easier to see opportunities and take advantage of these opportunities if I believe in myself and my own abilities or if I believe in an abundant universe with unlimited resources.
+It’s easier to see opportunities and take advantage of these opportunities if we believe in ourselves and our own abilities or if we believe in an abundant universe with unlimited resources.

 Changing the way we feel and think about money changes the way we behave with money, which in turn changes our financial behavior.